-Whether you heard it on the radio, watched it on TV, saw it on your smartphone, or read it in the newspaper, the good news was everywhere last Friday: The U.S. unemployment rate dipped below 6 percent for the first time since July 2008.
-More precisely, our economy added 248,000 new jobs in September, extending the longest streak of private-sector job growth on record.
+Whether you heard it on the radio, watched it on TV, saw it on your smartphone, or read it in the newspaper, the good news was everywhere The U.S. unemployment rate is at the lowest.

-But if you’re still on the outside looking in — finding yourself unemployed as an estimated 9.3 million still are — maybe it’s time to take a good hard look at your current strategies for finding a job.
+But if you’re still on the outside looking in -- finding yourself unemployed -- maybe it’s time to take a good hard look at your current strategies for finding a job.

 While we empathize with your long search to find work in what has been an unforgiving economy, we believe good job prospects lie ahead if you just stay the course a little longer.